Company Number: 4413282

 16.1 Directors may attend and speak at National Council meetings.

-16.2 The chairman of the meeting may permit other persons who are not members of the Company to attend and speak at a National Council meeting.
+16.2 The chair of the meeting may permit other persons who are not members of the Company to attend and speak at a National Council meeting.

-17.2 The chairman of the meeting may adjourn a National Council meeting at which a quorum is present if—
+17.2 The chair of the meeting may adjourn a National Council meeting at which a quorum is present if:

-17.3 The chairman of the meeting must adjourn a National Council meeting if directed to do so by the meeting.
+17.3 The chair of the meeting must adjourn a National Council meeting if directed to do so by the meeting.

-17.4 When adjourning a National Council meeting, the chairman of the meeting must—
+17.4 When adjourning a National Council meeting, the chair of the meeting must:

 (b) have regard to any directions as to the time and place of any adjournment which have been given by the meeting.